Preventative Dentistry & Dental Hygiene in Hamilton

 Why we sometimes recommend 3- or 4-month recall

-The default is a hygiene visit every six months.
-For most healthy adults that is the right interval.
 Patients with active gum disease, with implants, with orthodontic aligners, or with a history of frequent cavities often do better with three- or four-month visits.
 The math is simple: a 90-day window is too short for most bacterial colonies to mature back into the disease-causing pattern.
 A 180-day window in a higher-risk mouth is too long.
 We do not push closer recalls just to fill the schedule.
 If your gums are healthy and your home care is solid, we say so and keep you on six months.

 Sealants and fluoride for kids, when each helps